pypy/pypy/pypy/doc/cppyy.rst

 importing the ``cppyy`` or ``PyCintex`` modules directly.
 In that wrapper script you can rename methods exactly the way you need it.

-In the Cling world, all these differences will be resolved.
+In the cling world, all these differences will be resolved.